alwaysai/ymca-app/README.md

 - [Docker installed](https://dashboard.alwaysai.co/docs/getting_started/edge_device_setup.html on the target deployment device (if different than the development machin)

 ## Running
-First configure where the app will be deployed (locally or to a remote device) with: `aai app configure`
+First configure where the app will be installed (locally or on a remote device) with: `aai app configure`

-Then deploy the code with `aai app deploy`
+Then install the code with `aai app install`

 And finally to start: `aai app start`